The user stats page on eToro is probably the most important page you need to look at in order to make a copy decision.

 Max Drawdown – the max drawdown is the greatest loss the account equity suffered during the selected period (daily, weekly, all time).

 eToro is a social investment network, and its strength is in the wisdom of the crowd.
 It’s important to learn what the community thinks about an investor, not only in terms of discussions, but in terms of actual investments.

-The copiers card shows exactly that – the amount of copiers currently copying this investor, as well as the copier chart showing copier amounts for the last 12 months and copier trend in the last 7 days, where you can see the change in absolute number of copiers and in percentages.
+The copiers card shows exactly that – the amount of copiers currently copying this trader, as well as the copier chart showing copier amounts for the last 12 months and copier trend in the last 7 days, where you can see the change in absolute number of copiers and in percentages.